firecat53/networkmanager-dmenu/README.md

 ## Configuration

+### Initial Setup

+- Run `./networkmanager_dmenu` in your terminal to generate the config file.
+  Checks for installed launchers and terminals and prompts for selection.
+The generated config file will be created at:
+  `~/.config/networkmanager-dmenu/config.ini`

+### Custom Configuration

+- To customize behavior further, edit the generated configuration file
-- To customize behavior, copy config.ini.example to ~/.config/networkmanager-dmenu/config.ini and edit.
+- You can also manually copy config.ini.example to ~/.config/networkmanager-dmenu/config.ini and edit it directly
 - Alternatively, specify a custom config file location using:
   - Command line: `--config /path/to/config.ini`
   - Environment variable: `NM_DMENU_CONFIG=/path/to/config.ini